TheGit-Father/memory-experiments/README.md

 #edit dated june 26(on 27)

-#edit dated june 27 on june 27
+#edit dated june 27 on june 27 itself

 Five small C programs that each deliberately corrupt memory in a different way, built and run both **with** and **without**